suhanisaluja184/TRCS102-NextGen-Data-Exploration/Week-1.md

 ---

 ### Data Modality
-The concept of **Data Modality** was introduced, emphasizing that data can exist in various forms:
+- Data can exist in multiple forms, each requiring specialized techniques for analysis and machine learning.
-- Text
+- **Text** captures written or spoken language and is widely used in NLP tasks.
-- Images
+- **Images** represent visual information, often analyzed with computer vision methods.
-- Audio
+- **Audio** stores sound patterns, enabling speech recognition and acoustic analysis.
-- Video
+- **Video** combines sequential visuals and audio, requiring temporal and spatial modeling.
-- Tabular data
+- **Tabular data** is structured in rows and columns, common in databases and spreadsheets.
-- Time-series data
+- **Time‑series data** records values across time intervals, essential for forecasting and trend analysis.

-Understanding these modalities is crucial for selecting appropriate techniques in data analysis and machine learning.
+Recognizing these modalities is crucial because the choice of algorithms, preprocessing methods, and models depends heavily on the nature of the data being handled.

 ---